Incomplete95/Caesar-Academic-System/README.md

 # Database-Project
-EECS495 Database Project: Caesar Information Management System
+EECS495 Database Project: Caesar Student Information Management System

 ## Details:
-Develop a small database client that implements something along the lines of Northwestern Caesar’s academic system.
+Develop a database client that implements something along the lines of Northwestern Caesar’s academic system.
 It should implement the following subset of the functionality provided by Caesar:

 ### a) login
 The system should first ask the students to login using their username and password.
 Those two input arguments must be matched against the database.
 When successfully logged in, students shall be directed to the STUDENT MENU screen.
 If username or password is incorrect, an appropriate error message shall be given.